You will learn: how to create proxies to allow applications to access premium services such as routing and directions.

 In the New Service Proxy box, create the following proxies for these services:

-In order to protect your proxies you can limit the sites that can access them by setting up a whitelist of HTTP referrers.
+In order to protect your proxies you can limit the sites that can access them by setting up an allowed list of HTTP referrers.
 Web browsers will automatically set the referer header to the domain of the website.
 In most mobile applications you can manually set the referer header to a specific value.
-Only referer headers matching those in your whitelist will be allowed to use your services.
+Only referer headers matching those in your configured list are granted access your services.

-NOTE: If you do not specify a whitelist there will be no restrictions on which sites can access these services.
+NOTE: If you do not specify an allowed list there will be no restrictions on which sites can access these services.

-In your application, click services and identify the Whitelisted Referrers.
+In your application, click services and identify the Allowed Referrers.

 https://*.codepen.io> Add (for the ArcGIS JS API Tutorials)